 The easy availability of entertainment, interactive or passive, often in parallel with a super-abundance of food is a trap for the unwary.
 Technology may be essential as a tool for activity, information and enjoyment but its careless use can ultimately detract from the living experience.
 And just as with food most adults know this but are unable to do anything about it.
 Contrary to the crude narratives of popular entertainment it’s not what we run from that’s our greatest threat but what we run to.

 Few as yet have learned to protect themselves from the daily assaults we willingly expose ourselves to.
 The mind too easily slips into the pattern of the addict who at great cost gets little in exchange for their addiction, using it only to fend off what is considered boredom.

 The contradiction of evading the present moment is we don’t even fully enjoy our indulgences; often thinking of further pleasures we miss the one in front of us.
 Like a slippery bar of soap our delight cannot quite be fully squeezed.

 The blanket of babble is so complete that many don’t even know that an alternative exists.
-Words are essential tools but access to the state of wordlessness, at least for some part of the day, is vital to well-being, to remind us of our essential nature.
+Words are useful tools but access to the state of wordlessness, at least for some part of the day, is vital to well-being, to remind us of our essential nature.